malloryfaria/weather-dashboard/README.md

 ## Description
 A weather dashboard with a 5 day forecast that will run in the browser and feature dynamically updated HTML and CSS.

-## User Story
-AS A traveler
-I WANT to see the weather outlook for multiple cities SO THAT I can plan a trip accordingly

-## Acceptance Criteria
-GIVEN a weather dashboard with form inputs
-WHEN I search for a city
-THEN I am presented with current and future conditions for that city and that city is added to the search history WHEN I view current weather conditions for that city THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index
-WHEN I view the UV index
-THEN I am presented with a color that indicates whether the conditions are favorable, moderate, or severe WHEN I view future weather conditions for that city THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, and the humidity
-WHEN I click on a city in the search history
-THEN I am again presented with current and future conditions for that city

 ## Build status

 Live